 If you do not want to enter a payment at this time (you can enter payments at any time), click on the 'Cancel' button.
-This will cancel the request for payment information, not the invoice itself.
-The invoice will sit in the customer's account as outstanding.
-So, it will also appear in the customers list of current transactions, and the debtors report.
+This will cancel the request for payment information, but not the invoice itself.
+The invoice will still get posted to the customer's account, and will be listed with as having an outstanding balance.
+So, it will appear in the customers list of current transactions, and the debtors report.